Strong-Motion Tools (smt) module

 up_or_down_dip = 1 # 1 = up-dip, 0 = down-dip

-z_basin_region = 'Global' # Obtain z1pt0/z2pt5 from "Global" or "JPN" (Japan) empirical Vs30-based relationships if z1pt0 or z2pt5 not specified above
+z_basin_region = 'Global' # Obtain z1pt0/z2pt5 from "Global" or "JPN" (Japan) empirical relationships

 # Characterise earthquake for the region of interest as finite rupture